twinpixel/cine_match/README.md

 This application was developed by an author with rudimentary knowledge of Flutter and Dart, with significant assistance from Large Language Models.

+## License

+This project is released under the BSD-3-Clause License.
+See the [LICENSE](LICENSE) file for details.